 It’s fascinating to me to see fasting take place as a natural instinct in most if not all animals.
 I’ve noticed when my dog is sick he consumes only water, if that.
 I’ve seen him go a day or two without any sustenance, which is a long time for a hound!
-I’ve seen him go 3-4 days when he was his sickest.
+I’ve seen him go 4-5 days when he was his sickest.
 He instinctively knows it’s probably in his body’s best interest to focus his energy towards healing and fighting off foreign invaders instead of digestion.
+The same goes for children as well.

 Benefits of Fasting: